 TIP: Watch the sunrise also from the ‘sunset viewpoint’ or the coach parking area

 The sunset over Uluru is another must-see spectacle.
 As the sun sets behind the Olgas, it casts a beautiful orange glow over the landscape.
-To see the best sunset over Uluru, head to the viewing platforms located on the east and west side of the rock.
+To see the best sunset, head to the viewing platforms located on the east and west side of the rock.

-Again, ensure you have your camera ready, as the sunset over Uluru is one of the most photogenic scenes in the world and one of the best things to do at Uluru.
+Again, ensure you have your camera ready, as the sunset here is one of the most photogenic scenes in the world and one of the best things to do in Uluru.

 TIP: At the coach parking area is a small sandy walking track that leads to a ‘hidden view point’